-- Within 15 school days of the Director of Special Education or administrative employee's receipt of the written request for an initial special education evaluation, a licensed specialist in school psychology (LSSP), an educational diagnostician, or other appropriately certified or licensed practitioner with experience or training in the area of the suspected disabilities designated by the Director of Special Education may, as appropriate- - Review the records and performance data of the student in order to determine if there is sufficient evidence to suspect a disability.
-Information reviewed shall include, but is not limited to, all individual and group standardized assessments, including evaluations provided by the parent or guardian completed privately; standards of learning test scores; school enrollment history; attendance records; student work samples; and teacher observational information.
+- Within 15 school days of the Director of Special Education or administrative employee's receipt of the written request for an initial special education evaluation, a licensed specialist in school psychology (LSSP), an educational diagnostician, or other appropriately certified or licensed practitioner with experience or training in the area of the suspected disabilities designated by the Director of Special Education may, as appropriate - o Review the records and performance data of the student in order to determine if there is sufficient evidence to suspect a disability.
+Information reviewed shall include, but is not limited to, all individual and group standardized assessments, including evaluations provided by the parent or guardian completed privately; standards of learning test scores; school enrollment history; attendance records; student work samples; and teacher observational information. - o Consult with the student's general education teachers and other campus staff familiar with the student to review the general education supports and services, curricular modifications, instructional methodologies or evidencebased classroom accommodations or interventions that have been used with the student prior to referral, including the use of any Multi-Tiered Systems of Support (MTSS), such as Response to Intervention (RtI), Leveled Literacy Interventions (LLI), and other evidence-based general education interventions, tutorial, remedial, compensatory and other academic or behavior support services. - o Contact the parent, legal guardian or adult student to provide an overview of the District's special education process and identify the date by which informed written consent for the evaluation may be obtained (i.e., no later than 15 school days after receiving the written request for an initial evaluation).